dr-zool/matlab/README.md

 y	Yellow			d	Diamond

 2.4	Introduction
 Matrices are the basic elements of the MATLAB environment.
 A matrix is a two-dimensional array consisting of m rows and n columns.
 Special cases are column vectors (n = 1) and row vectors (m = 1).
 In this section we will illustrate how to apply difierent operations on matrices.
 The following topics are discussed: vectors and matrices in MATLAB, the inverse of a matrix, determinants, and matrix manipulation.
-MATLAB supports two types of operations, known as matrix operations and array opera-tions.
-Matrix operations will be discussed flrst.
+MATLAB supports two types of operations, known as matrix operations and array operations.
+Matrix operations will be discussed first.

 2.5	Matrix generation
 Matrices are fundamental to MATLAB.
 Therefore, we need to become familiar with matrix generation and manipulation.
 Matrices can be generated in several ways.